 By MICK ROBERTS ©

 THE 19th century had many a notorious publican.
-Arguably though, none were so callous than one time hosts of the Royal Alfred Hotel at Wollongong, John and Sarah Makin.
+Arguably though, none were as notorious as John and Sarah Makin, one time hosts of Wollongong’s Royal Alfred Hotel.

-The respected Makin family had been involved in the Illawarra hotel industry from the 1850s, and John would eventually also enter the trade.
+The respected Makin family had been involved in the hotel industry in the Illawarra region of NSW from the 1850s, and John would eventually also enter the trade.

 John and Sarah Makin married in Sydney in 1871 and later moved into his uncle’s pub, the Settlers Arms in the seaside-township of Wollongong.